giis-uniovi/tdrules/README.md

 [CONTRIBUTING.md](https://github.com/giis-uniovi/.github/blob/main/profile/CONTRIBUTING.md).

 To set-up the test database containers in a local development environment, see the `setup` folder.
+The Java implementation of the database dependent modules have been tested with PostgreSQL, SQL Server and Oracle.
+The .NET implementation has been tested with SQLServer

 ## Citing this work